instil/harness-feature-flag-mobile-testing/README.md

 ### Xamarin

 Ensure you have built either or both of the frameworks you are wishing to target using the above steps per platform.
-Then execute one of the following build commands for the platform of your choice
+Then execute one of the following build commands for the platform of your choice.

 ```bash
 $ cd xamarin